manusimidt/udacity_p1_navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]